accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Partitioned Index__, the hybrid approach that limits placement space.
 Used in Kangaroo KLog index.
 Rather than allowing an entry to place at any slot of a hashtable, hashtable is split into partitions and entry is allowed to place at a deterministic partition.
 Thus index space is reduce, and index/pointer memory is reduced.
 Another approach to limit placement space is [Copyset](https://www.usenix.org/conference/atc13/technical-sessions/presentation/cidon).

   * __Overlay__, the hybrid approach that overlays freedom placement level over hash-based placement layer.
 Existing objects keeps the old hash-based placement.
 New objects are tracked in metadata and place in a different algorithm.
-Adding node won't force migrate existing objects.
+Adding nodes won't forcefully migrate existing objects.
 An example is [MAPX](https://www.usenix.org/conference/fast20/presentation/wang-li).

 __Metadata scaleout__